LukeDonmoyer/yada-web/README.md

 # yada-web

 This project is an HVAC system management, analysis, and fault detection application.
 This repo is the React powered front end dashboard for the aggregated data.
-The accompanying repo that powers the HVAC loggers can be found here {to be implemented}.
+The accompanying repo that powers the HVAC loggers can be found here [here](https://github.com/Yet-Another-Data-Aggregator/yada-logger).
 Currently similar platforms are extremely expensive.
 This is not an all inclusive HVAC dashboard solution, the features are listed below.

 ## Features